-The 21st-century iteration of the television musical is a relatively well-oiled machine—as far as live TV allows for such a thing.
+The 21st-century iteration of the television musical is a relatively well-oiled machine—at least as far as live TV allows for such a thing.

 NBC gets credit for pioneering this genre of appointment viewing with its production of “The Sound of Music Live!” back in 2013.
-A costly gamble—the network spent a cool $9 million on the production and Alpine countryside set—the novelty programming proved to be a ratings bonanza, encouraging a steady stream of increasingly sophisticated live “events.”
+A costly gamble—the network spent a cool $9 million on the production and Alpine countryside set—the novelty programming proved to be a ratings bonanza, encouraging a steady stream of increasingly sophisticated live “events” that have advanced since.

 Before all of this, however, came “The Boys from Boise.”
 Broadcast on September 28, 1944, it is recognized as the earliest iteration of the television musical we're familiar with today.
 The story of stranded showgirls on an Idaho ranch looking to raise money to go home was the first full-length musical comedy written for television at a time when less than 1 percent of American households even owned a TV set.
 To give that some perspective, “The Boys from Boise” preceded “The Ed Sullivan Show,” “I Love Lucy,” and NBC’s “Today” show.
 Years before television took the shape it largely follows today, it was a fount of innovation and creativity.

 “‘The Boys from Boise’ is not to be judged by top-notch Broadway standards,” wrote Lou Frankel the radio editor for Billboard.
 “Rather it should be judged as a noteworthy experiment in an experimental medium and as that it is something.”